grafana/grafana-kiosk/README.md

 # sudo chmod 755 /usr/bin/grafana-kiosk
 ```

+## Dependencies/Suggestion Packages

+This application can run on most operating systems, but for linux some additional
+binaries are suggested for full support.

+Suggesting Packages:

+`unclutter` (for hiding mouse/cursor)
+`rng-tools` (for entropy issues)

 ## Usage

-NOTE: Flags with parameters should use an "equals" (-autofit=true, -URL=https://play.grafana.org) when also used with any boolean flags.
+NOTE: Flags with parameters should use an "equals"
+  `-autofit=true`
+  `-URL=https://play.grafana.org` when used with any boolean flags.

 ```TEXT
   -URL string